Air Fryer Recipe

 Chocolate Hazelnut French Toast Bites

-These Chocolate Hazelnut French Toast Bites are a delightful twist on the classic breakfast dish, perfect for air frying.
+These Chocolate Hazelnut French Toast Bites are a lovely twist on a classic breakfast, just right for crisping up in the air fryer.

 Ingredients